Capital in the Anthropocene: Background

 Kohei Saito is an associate professor of philosophy at the University of Tokyo.
-He writes on ecology and political economy from a Marxist perspective, attributing the financial crisis of 2007–2008, the climate crisis, and the Fukushima nuclear disaster as influencing his orientation towards a Marxist interpretation of politics.
+He writes on ecology and political economy from a Marxist perspective, attributing the 2008 financial crisis, the climate crisis, and the Fukushima nuclear disaster as influencing his orientation towards a Marxist interpretation of politics.
 These events prompted him to consider why "in such an affluent society, there are so many people living in poverty, without access to medical care, and unable to make ends meet," and that despite living in an outwardly convenient and prosperous society, "many people feel that there are no good prospects for the future".

 Capital in the Anthropocene draws from Marx's unpublished notebooks on ecological research written late in his life, particularly his writing on natural science and the metabolic rift.
-In these writings, Marx argued that capitalism had created an "irreparable rift in the interdependent process of social metabolism" and examined self-governing agricultural communes that existed in pre-capitalist societies.
+In these writings, Marx argues that capitalism has created an "irreparable rift in the interdependent process of social metabolism" and examines self-governing agricultural communes that existed in pre-capitalist societies.
 From this foundation, Saito mounts an argument for degrowth based on Marx's conclusions.